snight1983/chia-rosechain/README.md

 I hope that this upgrade can be successful, and a successful NftPlots cracking scheme can be verified with unforked coins.
 At the same time, I also hope that the developers of forked coins can provide better solutions.

 What's next for Rose?
 Emotional NFT Metaverse
 ---
 What needs to be done?
 1. For your lover, bind Rose address.
 Rose will be used as fuel
-2. Emotional meta-universe creator.
+2. Emotional metaverse creator.
 3. The publisher on the chain.
 4. IPFS storage tools.
 5. Emotional meta-universe, browser.